bzbytcogni/knotx-data-bridge/http/README.md

 are necessary to perform http request
 - `responseOptions` config is responsible for handling incoming request properly.
 Here we can specify `predicates` - it's array containing Vert.x response predicates, to get more familiar with it, please visit [this page](https://vertx.io/blog/http-response-validation-with-the-vert-x-web-client/).
+You may find all available predicates [here].(https://vertx.io/docs/apidocs/io/vertx/ext/web/client/predicate/ResponsePredicate.html)
 Providing `JSON` predicate causes `Content-Type` check - when `Content-Type` won't be equal to `application/json` we'll get error transition.
 We can also specify `forceJson` param.
 When `Content-Type` won't be equal to `application/json` and `forceJson` is true, response will be processed as json.
 If it won't be json, request ends with error transition.

-Table below shows default behaviour of HttpAction depending on provided `responseOptions` config and response:
+Table below shows the behaviour of HttpAction depending on provided `responseOptions` config and response:

 | Content-Type     | forceJSON | JSON predicate | Body | Transition | Response |
 | ---------------- |:---------:| --------------:|  ---:|  ---------:| --------:|